Jayeshbhojawat/magicpin-vera-main/README.md

 one prompt = average everything. routing = sharp, specific, *actually good*. a dentist message that says "38% fewer caries from a 2,100 patient JIDA trial" hits different than "great dental tips!" you feel me.

 **why Llama 3.3 70B free tier?**
-free tools, same score — challenge rules. llama handles Hindi English code mix beautifully. only gap: subtle Hindi idioms are slightly formal sometimes. would upgrade to Claude Sonnet for pure poetry 🫶
+free tools, same score, challenge rules. llama handles Hindi English code mix beautifully. only gap: subtle Hindi idioms are slightly formal sometimes. would upgrade to Claude Sonnet for pure poetry 🫶

 **things i skipped (for now)** routing gets 90% of the value of semantic search anyway. suppression logic covers the conversation cadence planner for now. payload slots work fine for seed data.